Non-Compete Agreements: Purpose and Requirements

 What happens if someone violates a non-compete agreement?

 It depends.
 To collect the damages outlined in the non-compete agreement, the former employer will likely be required to sue the former employee.
-If the employer isn’t prepared or willing to pursue their claim, then the employee may not suffer the consequences.
+If the employer doesn’t pursue their claim, the employee may not suffer the consequences.
 But the potential liability for breaching any contract, including a non-compete, is often not worth the risk.

 New Here?